 The People’s Dictionary is ugly, but worth playing with.
 When I’m really stuck, I go here.

 Duolingo.com is very popular.
-I’ve done the whole of their Swedish course and learnt a lot from it.
+I did the whole of their Swedish course when I was just starting with the language and learnt a lot from it.
 It costs nothing, and the website version is even free of ads.

 Some people swear by Memrise.
 Personally I didn’t get on with it, but it’s certainly worth a look.

-For reading and listening on a computer, try 8 Sidor, which offers simplified news stories and accompanying audio.
+For reading and listening on a computer, try 8 Sidor (mentioned above), which offers simplified news stories and accompanying audio.